alexmaddock/sky-scanner-testcafe/README.md

 It is not an exhaustive test suite, rather it is in place to demo certain key concepts like the abstraction methods, for say, Page Object Model.

+## Test Locations

+Tests are found in [spec dir](https://github.com/alexmaddock/sky-scanner-testcafe/blob/main/spec/homePage.js).
+These inherit from [pageObjects dir](https://github.com/alexmaddock/sky-scanner-testcafe/blob/main/pageObjects/HomePage.js), which uses date picker logic developed in the [helpers dir](https://github.com/alexmaddock/sky-scanner-testcafe/blob/main/helpers/datePicker.js).

+The tests have been purposely built to avoid variable assignment and return statements.
+They use a pure POM design, at the cleanest most readable level possible.

 ## System Requirements
 Latest LTS version of node.
 Comes with npm from site install.